ALOHAnet: Packet Reservation Multiple Access

+Demand Assigned Multiple Access

+Demand assigned multiple access (DAMA), also called reservation ALOHA, is an explicit reservation scheme often used in satellite communications.

+DAMA alternates between two phases: During the reservation phase of a frame, DAMA acts like slotted ALOHA for some fixed number of short slots, except instead of ground stations sending complete packets, ground stations only send short requests for later transmission.
+The satellite collects all the successful requests (i.e., the ones not destroyed by collision) and sends them back as a reservation list assigning specific ground stations to specific TDM slots.
+During the TDM phase of a frame, the ground stations obey the reservation list and each one only transmits during the long TDM slot(s) reserved for it.

+Collisions may occur during the reservation phase, but not during the TDM phase.

+Maximum channel efficiency for slotted ALOHA is 36%; DAMA improves maximum channel efficiency to 80%.

+Mobile Slotted Aloha

 Other protocols

-The use of a random-access channel in ALOHAnet led to the development of carrier sense multiple access (CSMA), a listen before send random-access protocol that can be used when all nodes send and receive on the same channel.
+The use of a random-access channel in ALOHAnet led to the development of carrier-sense multiple access (CSMA), a listen before send random-access protocol that can be used when all nodes send and receive on the same channel.
 CSMA in radio channels was extensively modeled.
 The AX.25 packet radio protocol is based on the CSMA approach with collision recovery, based on the experience gained from ALOHAnet.
 A variation of CSMA, CSMA/CD is used in early versions of Ethernet.

 ALOHA and the other random-access protocols have an inherent variability in their throughput and delay performance characteristics.
 For this reason, applications that need highly deterministic load behavior may use master/slave or token-passing schemes (such as Token Ring or ARCNET) instead of contention systems.